thespaceofallpotential/common-x--example-1/README.md

 ---

-### visualising hallucination as an unchecked projection of (positive) possibility-space between input-strings
+### visualising hallucination: as the unchecked projection of (positive) possibility-space, between input-strings

 #tbc